whyrusleeping/gx/README.md

 ## Using gx as a Go package manager

-If you want (like me) to use gx as a package manager for go, its pretty easy.
+If you want (like me) to use gx as a package manager for go, it's pretty easy.
 You will need the gx go extensions before starting your project:
 ```
 $ go get -u github.com/whyrusleeping/gx-go
 ```

-Once thats installed, use gx like normal to import dependencies.
+Once that's installed, use gx like normal to import dependencies.
 You can import code from the vendor directory using:
 ```go
 import "gx/ipfs/<hash>/packagename"